-William Henry Camden was the older brother of Thomas Campden who also died in the war and is listed on the Connah’s Quay Memorial.
+William Henry Camden was the older brother of Thomas Camppden who also died in the war and is listed on the Connah’s Quay Memorial.
 Thomas has his own page on this website.
-Follow the link to read the identical early biographical details.
+Follow the link to read his story.

 UK soldiers who died n the Great War 1914-19 accessible on www.ancestry.co.uk gives us William’s regimental details as above and tells us that he enlisted in Shotton and that he ‘died of wounds’

 It is William’s medal card that gives us the information that he was formerly in the Army Cyclists Corps.it also tells us that his first Theatre of War was France and that he entered it on 17th July 1915.

 William Campden in the UK, Army Registers of Soldiers’ Effects, 1901-1929 tells us that the sole Legatee was his mother Harriet E. Campden who was paid £5.
 0s 0d on the 4th July 1917 and his War Gratuity of £12.
 0s 0d on the 17th October 1919.
 Within 4 months poor Harriet was to lose anther son Thomas,